-The cluster of metabolic factors involved, according to the National Heart, Lung, and Blood Institute (NHLBI), includes:
+According to the National Heart, Lung and Blood Institute (NHLBI), the cluster of

-- Impaired fasting blood glucose, defined as a level equal to or greater than 100 mg/dL
+- Impaired fasting blood glucose.
+This means a level equal to or greater than 100 mg/dL

 - High triglyceride levels of more than 150 mg/dL.
 Triglycerides are a type of fat in the blood.

-- HDL cholesterol (the "good" cholesterol) of less than 40 mg/dL for men and less than 50 mg/dL for women.
+- Low HDL (good) cholesterol.
+Less than 40 mg/dL for men and less than 50 mg/dL for women is considered low.

-The NHLBI and AHA recommend a diagnosis of metabolic syndrome when three or more of these factors are identified.
+The NHLBI and AHA recommend a diagnosis of metabolic syndrome when a person has 3